anilkumarum/compile-ts/README.md

 - Auto re-compile when ts file saved and restart debugger.
 - add your own custom command after rootDir compiled

+# Prerequisite

+typescript should install globally on your system.

 # How to use

 Open command palette by pressing `F1` then start typing "compile typescript" and run suggested command.